GabeStah/dgraph-twitter-clone/tutorial/content/part-3-client/index.md

 export default Main;
 ```

 Anything that is to be rendered by a component must be included in its `return` value, so all business logic prior to rendering occurs above the return within a given function component.
-In this case we start by instantiating a new `DgraphQueryExecutor`, which you can learn more about in the [Simplifying Query Execution]({{% ref "/#simplifying-query-execution" %}}) section from **Part 1**.
+In this case, we start by instantiating a new `DgraphQueryExecutor`, which you can learn more about in the [Part 1 - Simplifying Query Execution]({{% ref "/#simplifying-query-execution" %}}) section.
 The `User.findFromEmail` `Query` lets us find a user by email, and we're passing a static value defined in `config.user.defaultAuthEmail`.
-Obviously, in a production application this would be obtained from the user during logic authentication, or perhaps from a session cookie.
+Obviously, in a production application, this would be obtained from the user during login authentication, or perhaps from a session cookie.
 In this case, we don't bother adding user authentication logic to the app since it's unnecessary, so we're just hard-coding authentication for a single, specific user.

 To accomplish this we're invoking a custom React hook called `useDgraphGlobal`, which can be found in the `client/src/hooks/dgraph/useDgraphGlobal.ts` [file](https://github.com/GabeStah/dgraph-twitter-clone/blob/master/client/src/hooks/dgraph/useDgraphGlobal.ts).